PAYONE-GmbH/shopware-6/README.md

 feedback on it!
 Drop us a message at shopware@payone.com or open an issue if you've found a bug.

-## Super Bonus for Early Adopters

-We'd especially love to hear from you if you plan on going live using the plugin so we can assist and show some appreciation to the first adopters. :crown:

 ## Installation

 The plugin can easily be integrated via Composer: